-Remember last fall how we adopted a German Shepherd dog from our local animal shelter?
-This is our Jenny the day we all met her at the animal shelter….and after we took her home we quickly learned that she was terrified of her enclosed doghouse that we had put outside for her.
-We tried putting her inside and she just shook in terror.
+A few years ago we adopted a German Shepherd dog from our local animal shelter.
+This is our Jenny.
+The photo above is the day we all met her at the animal shelter we fell in love….and after we took her home we quickly learned that she was terrified of her enclosed doghouse that we had put outside for her.
+We tried putting her inside the doghouse and she just shook in terror.
 We left it there for a few months hoping she would eventually go in but the doghouse has since been donated to our pig!

 My husband had a few extra pieces of plywood laying around and we had found 2 free wooden pallets so we decided to build her a “lean-to” without a front in hopes that it would be open enough that she wouldn’t be scared to go inside.
 You can easily create a doghouse with 5 wooden pallets and screws too! (one wooden pallet for each side, the floor, and the roof)